 Align your success metrics with your clients’.
-Measure & track THEIR metrics for success, share knowledge and expertise, best practices that will help them utilize your product better and achieve higher outcomes.
+Measure and track THEIR metrics for success, and share knowledge and expertise as well as best practices that will help them utilize your product better and achieve better outcomes.
 Have CSMs meet regularly with clients (monthly, quarterly, or as often as your business dictates) to help facilitate this.

 “You have to be focused on your customer first, and your company second.
 Customer Success must be defined by the extent of value your solution provides to your customers.
 The higher that value is, the greater your ability will be to see significant monetary and non-monetary returns.” – Boaz Maor, Customer Success Advisor.

-With the help of these interactions, review and adjust your customer success program goals regularly (yearly/quarterly).
+With help from these interactions, review and adjust your customer success program goals regularly (yearly/quarterly).
 When changing something, have in mind the return on investment and the impact on client satisfaction.
 Increasing and retaining revenue is the first objective of every business, but don’t try to achieve it by any means.
 Do it by keeping customers happy.

 “A VP of Sales wants to close more revenue.
 Not just retain revenue.
 But in Customer Success, renewing, even without any upsell, is usually Job #1.
 Keep the customers happy, and in the end, all is good.
 That’s what CS is all about.
 There is an inherent conflict here with Account Expansion, at least at the margin, and often with the biggest accounts.
 Customers that have little room to land-and-expand won’t get the same treatment from sales as an account that has a lot of room to grow.
 I don’t like this misalignment, personally.
 It always worries me.” – Jason Lemkin, venture capitalist and founder of SaaStr.